The Tracking Tapered Gridded Estimator for the 21-cm power spectrum from MWA drift scan observations II: The Missing

 We attribute the spikes in $\pk$ (Figure~\ref{fig:pk}) to a tiny ripple that is visible in $C_{\ell}(\dnu)$ (Figure~\ref{fig:nubar_slice_cl}).
-The period of this ripple $(\sim 1.28 \, {\rm MHz})$ approximately matches the period of the flagged channels in the MWA data.
+The period of this ripple $(\sim 1.28 \, {\rm MHz})$ approximately matches the period of the flagged channels in the MWA data\footnote{The tiny ripples are described in details in Appendix~1 of \citetalias{Chatterjee2024}.}.
 The issue now is to identify the cause of this ripple.
 To address this, we note that $C_{\ell}(\dnu,\nub)$, shown in Figure~\ref{fig:maps_nubar}, exhibits a strong spectral $(\nub)$ dependence.
-For example, we see that $C_{\ell}(\dnu,\nub)$ shows an oscillatory pattern along $\nub$ if we consider $\dnu=2 \, {\rm MHz}$ fixed.
+For example, we see that $C_{\ell}(\dnu,\nub)$ shows an oscillatory pattern of a period of $\sim20$~MHz along $\nub$ if we consider $\dnu=2 \, {\rm MHz}$ fixed.
 This is further illustrated in Figure~\ref{fig:nubar_slice_cl} which also shows $C_{\ell}(\dnu,\nub)$ for three different values of $\nub$.
 We see that the values of $C_{\ell}(\dnu,\nub)$, and the $\dnu$ dependence, are both quite different for the three values of $\nub$ shown here.
 Also note the gaps in $C_{\ell}(\dnu,\nub)$, these get filled up when we collapse the vertical $\nub$ axis to obtain $C_{\ell}(\dnu)$.
 The point is that we sample a different set of $\nub$ values for each $\dnu$.
 This is true even in the absence of missing frequency channels, however this is further modulated by the flagging pattern when we have missing frequency channels.
 However, this would not be an issue, but for the fact that $C_{\ell}(\dnu,\nub)$ exhibits a strong spectral dependence.
 The resulting $C_{\ell}(\dnu)$ becomes sensitive to the exact combination of $\nub$ values that contribute to any particular $\dnu$.
 We propose that the ripple seen in $C_{\ell}(\dnu)$ is due to the sampling of $\nub$ values, given that $C_{\ell}(\dnu,\nub)$ has a strong spectral dependence.